Kikoku/web-integration-api-docs/source/includes/_examples.md

 Some parts of the example to the right have been used in the above documentation.
 In its entirety, the 20 lines of code perform the following steps:

 1. Subscribe to the `page-load-v1` event to get context for this page view.
-2. If this is the vehicle search page, subscribe to the `vehicle-pricing-bottom` location injector.
+2. If this is the vehicle search page, subscribe to the `vehicle-pricing` location inserter.
 3. For each vehicle pricing area on the current page, generate the button markup using the `create` method.
 4. Finally, use the `append` method to insert the new button into each pricing area.